b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/culinary/base_ingredients_cooking_times_and_modalities/grains/vegetables/c/celery_and_celeriac_v1_16072025.md

 Please explain the point-of-origin and spatio-temporal flow of Celeriac and its inclusion in attested signature dishes and showcase its diverse applications.
-Remember how I value deep linguistic treatment to ascertain cultural fkow by trade and conquest.
+Remember how I value deep linguistic treatment to ascertain cultural flow by trade and conquest.

 # Celeriac: Point-of-Origin, Spatio-Temporal Flow, Dishes, and Linguistic-Cultural Analysis